-Off-street loading and service areas must be screened by walls consistent with the architectural style and materials of the associated building at least eight feet in height, and by planting evergreen plant material capable of growing to eight feet in height within 18 months after planting.
-For schools, decorative fencing, six feet in height, may be used in lieu of solid walls with planting material that meets transparency requirements for school security.
+Off-street loading and service areas must be screened by walls consistent with the architectural style and materials of the associated building, at least eight feet in height; and landscaped by planting evergreen plant material capable of growing to eight feet in height within 18 months after planting.
+For schools, decorative fencing, no less than six feet in height, may be used in lieu of solid walls with planting material that meets transparency requirements for school security.

-D. Perimeter Screening
+D. Perimeter Screening.

 When a subdivision is platted so that one or more residential lots back or side a perimeter street, whether or not there is an intervening alley, continuous screening shall be provided along the perimeter street consisting of a berm and a buffer tree line.
 The berm shall have a maximum side slope of four to one and a minimum crown width of one and one-half feet.
-Trees shall be spaced in compliance with 1A-500-1 Tree Schedule.
-Trees used to establish a buffer tree line shall be limited to those species indicated with an asterisk (\) in the Tree Schedule.
-If overhead power lines are located above the planting area, trees marked with an asterisk (\) from the list of small ornamental trees must be used.
+Trees shall be spaced in compliance with 1A-500-1, "Tree Schedule," of the Zoning Ordinance.
+Trees used to establish a buffer tree line shall be limited to those species indicated with an asterisk () in the Tree Schedule.
+If overhead power lines are located above the planting area, trees marked with an asterisk () from the list of small ornamental trees must be used.